2.5 stars out of 5 (above average)

 If the story had continued longer, it would have resulted in conclusive divorce.
 But Ratnam is smart - he finishes the story much before that juncture and leaves us with a "happily ever after".
 Overall, that conceit is the only example of "directorial evolution", if it can be called that, that one can detect here.

-When I asked an acquaintance whether he would watch this newly released film, he evinced little enthusiasm, citing the long slew of Ratnam's disappointing works over the years and then averring that he now prefers to remember Ratnam as how he was in his vintage form of the late nineteen-eightees.
+When I asked an industry veteran whether he would watch this newly released film, he evinced little enthusiasm, citing the long slew of Ratnam's disappointing works over the years and then averring that he now prefers to remember Ratnam as how he was in his vintage form of the late nineteen-eightees.
 I found little in the way of countering that perspective.
 Like how 'Kaatru Veliyidae''s heroine gives doomed consideration to the mercurial "hero" time and again, flailing admirers of Ratnam like me keep returning to the tiring auteur with fading hopes mired in a lost past, changed present and bleak future.

 UPNWORLD welcomes your comments.